This article was originally published in May 2018 and has been updated on July 23, 2021.

 Often your high school will also have a program that will help with your search; our school had Naviance.
 It allows you to enter the colleges your child is looking at and you can see if anyone else from your high school has attended and how your child’s grades compare to those that were accepted.
 It will give you an idea if the school is anywhere from a safety to a reach school.

 It is important to manage expectations, your child’s and yours.
 You don’t want to visit and fall in love with a school that is out of reach either scholastically or financially.
-Programs like Naviance will help with the scholastic expectations and the net price calculators (see Tuition price tags) can help with the financial expectations.
-Collegeboard.org also has a filter for SAT and ACT scores and school selectivity.
+Programs like Naviance will help with the scholastic expectations and the net price calculators (see Tuition price tags) can help with the financial expectations. ollegeboard.org also has a filter school selectivity under the “Admissions” tab.
 You can enter your child’s scores and filter out any school that would be out of reach.
 No reason to look at Harvard, Princeton or Yale unless you have almost perfect SAT scores.

 Some families will choose to use independent college search consultants.
 I don’t have any personal experience with these services and have heard both glowing reviews and horrible anecdotes.
 My best advice would be to do your research before hiring anyone to help with the process.
 Asking the guidance office at your high school if they have any experience with the company, would be a great start.